ReMAP: Neural Reparameterization for Scalable MAP Inference in Arbitrary-Order Markov Random Fields: Conclusion

 \section{Conclusion}

-In this paper, we introduced \textsc{NeuroLifting} and its application to solving MAP problems for MRFs.
-Our experiments showed that \textsc{NeuroLifting} effectively handles MRFs of varying orders and energy functions, achieving performance on par with established benchmarks, as verified on the UAI 2022 inference competition dataset.
-Notably, \textsc{NeuroLifting} excels with large and dense MRFs, outperforming traditional methods and competing approaches on both synthetic large instances and real-world PCI instances.This method, which utilizes Neural Networks for lifting, has proven successful and could potentially be extended to other optimization problems with similar modeling frameworks.
+In this paper, we introduced \textsc{ReMAP} for solving MAP problems in MRFs.
+Our experiments demonstrate that \textsc{ReMAP} effectively handles MRFs of varying orders and energy functions, achieving competitive performance on the UAI 2022 dataset.
+Notably, it excels with large and dense MRFs, outperforming traditional and competing methods on both synthetic and real-world PCI instances. \textsc{ReMAP} could potentially extend to other optimization problems with similar frameworks.